MatthijsKamstra/haxejs/01jquery/about.md

 You can't say JavaScript and NOT mention [jQuery](http://jquery.com/).

-So how will that work with Haxe?
+How will that work with Haxe?

 Okay here it gets difficult, so if you don't want to be confused, press [here to jump to the difference](#jquery)